pzhaojohnson/rnacanvas.url-interface/README.md

 ### Changing the color gradient

-By default base outlines are colored along a red-to-white gradient.
+By default base outlines are colored along a white-to-red gradient.

 Base outlines can be colored along a gradient similar to what [RNAfold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi) uses by setting the `color_gradient` URL parameter to `RNAfold`.